better-internet/radworks-grants/grants/milestone_deliveries/season_2/package_manager/milestone-1-delivery.md

 In the current state of Radicle's development, it **is** possible to use it as a package repository, in addition to a code repository.
 A few tools are required to overcome limitations:

-- [file-proxy]() can be used to retrieve individual files (packages) from a Radicle Seed node.
+- [file-proxy](https://github.com/christroutner/file-proxy) can be used to retrieve individual files (packages) from a Radicle Seed node.
-- [Verdaccio]() can locally cache those packages served by file-proxy, and it can also fall-back to retrieve packages from npmjs.org.
+- [Verdaccio](https://verdaccio.org/) can locally cache those packages served by file-proxy, and it can also fall-back to retrieve packages from npmjs.org.

 This configuration leverages the existing security model of Radicle repositories.
 While there are a few extra steps, it is currently possible for developers to ween themselves off of centralized package repositories like [npm](https://npmjs.org) and [GitHub Packages](https://github.com/features/packages).

+## Next Steps
+There were two major limitations discovered, which hindered Radicle from being easily integrated with package managers:

+- The inability of Seed nodes to serve single files.
+- The lack of a checksum scheme for validating authenticity of packages.

+The conclusion of this research is that the usability of Radicle would be greatly improved if Seed nodes added the feature of serving individual files.
+This would allow integration with existing package managers.

+The usability of Radicle as a package repository is also hobbled by the fact that *the only secure way to retrieve packages is from the Radicle git repository*.
+There is no secure way to distribute packages to supply chains like npm.
+Integrating a package-signing library [like this one](https://github.com/47ng/sceau) into `radicle-cli` would fix this problem by providing a checksum to validate packages.